 I was lucky enough to be invited to afternoon tea at a swanky hotel in London with Nadia Sawalha recently!
 Cue gasps of ‘OMG, I love her!’
 But there is, in fact, a serious matter attached to the lovely afternoon I was privileged to be a part of.

 Nadia is ambassador for a fabulous campaign being launched today by P&G and Boots.
-(Finally the big reveal – I’ve had to keep my lips sealed for six weeks and it’s been a killer!)
-Along with the brands, Nadia and her daughter are fronting #TeenTalk, which is aimed at getting parents chatting to their kiddos about *whispers* puberty.
+Along with the brands, Nadia and her daughter are fronting #TeenTalk, which is aimed at getting parents chatting to their kids about puberty.
 Eek!

-I’m tasked with helping to promote this worthy cause, of encouraging the ‘birds and the bees’ chat.
+I’m now tasked with helping to promote this worthy cause, of encouraging the ‘birds and the bees’ chat.
 Hmmm.
 Here’s the thing: no matter how much we wish it were not the case, it’s…well…a little embarrassing, really; isn’t it?
 And I need to write about it.
-Openly.
-On my blog.
-I can only do my best, so bear with me.
+Bear with me.